 Are Blackjack Basic Strategy Charts Allowed In Casinos?

-Yes, casinos do allow players to use the blackjack basic strategy charts.
-Players can carry them as a card and set it on the table while they are playing.
+Yes, casinos do allow players to use the blackjack strategy cards.
+Players can carry them and set it on the table while they are playing so that they can memorize the charts better.

 Blackjack strategy charts are helpful, providing players with actionable insights.
 However, the charts and the strategies are hard to master and need to be practiced extensively to actually be able to minimize the house edge.